SiWoC/MovieAboutCreator/README.md

 The Main screen holds several sections and options:
 1. In this section you can choose the folder which holds your movie(folders).
 If the program was already open and you made changes to the contents, you can refresh the list.
 2. In this section you can choose which collector to use to get the background, folder and details.
+Currently included are [TheMovieDB](https://www.themoviedb.org/) for background, folder and detail, [MovieMeter.nl](https://www.moviemeter.nl/) for folder and Dutch details.
 3. After you change a collector, press Re-generate to re-generate the picture.
 Warning! this will overwrite any changes to the plot you made.
 4. If with the current title/year/query the collectors can't retrieve the data of the movie, you can change the way the search is performed.
 5. If the details-collector retrieved a plot summary which doesn't fit in the templates reserved space you can modify it to your liking.